How Women Deliver is Responding to COVID-19

 Women Deliver is advocating for a gender lens on COVID-19 efforts, and continuing our long-term advocacy to create a more gender equal world.
 Specifically:

-- We are engaging with decision makers, providing credible information and evidence-backed thought leadership, advice, and shaping normative guidance on gender dimensions of pandemic preparedness, response, and recovery; always keeping girls and women as the center of decision making.
+- We are engaging with decision makers, providing credible information and evidence-backed thought leadership, advice, and shaping normative guidance on gender dimensions of pandemic preparedness, response, and recovery — like recommendations to the G7 and applauding the UN's new report — always keeping girls and women as the center of decision making.

 - We are producing and contributing to evidenced-based communications and advocacy tools to highlight how girls and women are being affected by COVID-19 and what measures are needed to address in the short term and long term implications on girls and women.

-- We are increasing our webinar output – including this most recent session on UHC and COVID-19 response and a virtual press visit in Lebanon – as a way to capacity-build from the safety of home.
+- We are increasing our webinar output – including these most recent sessions on global health security and UHC and COVID-19 response, and a virtual press visit in Lebanon – as a way to capacity-build from the safety of home.

-- And our global community of partners, spanning sectors and geographies, are continuing to convene through bilateral meetings, phone and Skype calls, and other digital activations.
+- And our global community of partners, spanning sectors and geographies, are continuing to convene through bilateral meetings, phone and Skype calls, and other digital activations – including an Open Call to Decision-Makers, led by the Deliver for Good coalition.

 Women Deliver is continuing our regular work, as well as advocating for a gender lens on the COVID-19 response.
 We are and will keep using our political and normative muscle, liaising with and listening to partners, collaborating with our many networks, and communicating across platforms to move the needle for gender equality.